 Credit cards and debit cards have remained “all-time favorites” of shoppers when it comes to shopping online.
 Apart from that, consumers are now open towards opting for other means too.
-PayPal remains a popular option when it comes to making online payments and it has to be said that Google Wallet and Apple Pay are getting a stronghold with time.
+PayPal remains a popular option when it comes to making online payments and it has to be said that P2P payment apps like Google Wallet and Apple Pay are getting a stronghold with time.

 As the younger generation is more inclined towards choosing such payment options, you will be able to see the optimization of cart abandonment to a great extent when you offer varied payment options to the users.
 Now as a business owner you will have increased headaches to manage different payment options but, by providing more, you end up offering what customers want.